apache/pekko/docs/src/main/paradox/remoting-artery.md

 that require high throughput and low latency.
 It uses more CPU than TCP when the system is idle or at low message rates.
 There is no encryption for Aeron.

-The TCP and TLS transport is implemented using Akka Streams TCP/TLS.
+The TCP and TLS transport is implemented using Pekko Streams TCP/TLS.
 This is the choice when encryption is needed, but it can also be used with plain TCP without TLS.
 It's also the obvious choice when UDP can't be used.
 It has very good performance (high throughput and low latency) but latency at high throughput